gheyret/UQSpeechDataset/readme.md

-Uyghur singgle speaker dataset based on Uyghur translation of Quran
+Uyghur single speaker dataset based on Uyghur translation of Quran